 There are three main types of diabetes:

-- Type 1 Diabetes: The pancreas either makes no or too little insulin.
+- Type 1 diabetes: The pancreas either makes no or too little insulin.
 Type 1 is an autoimmune disease that often begins in childhood.
 The onset is sudden.
-Just 5.2% of adults with diabetes have Type 1.
+Just 5.7% of adults with diabetes have Type 1 and take insulin.
 It cannot be prevented through diet or lifestyle, though they can be helpful in managing this condition.

 How to Reduce Your Risk for Diabetes

-You can prevent or delay Type 2 diabetes by making changes to your eating style, being physically active and by losing a certain amount of weight if you have a body mass index (BMI) that is categorized as overweight or obese.
+You can prevent or delay Type 2 diabetes by making changes to your eating style, being physically active and by losing a certain amount of weight if you have a BMI that is categorized as overweight or obese.
 These steps also lower your risk for diabetes complications.
 Visit a registered dietitian nutritionist to learn about lifestyle changes that can reduce your risk for Type 2 diabetes.

 Signs, Symptoms and Testing

-Signs and symptoms of diabetes include going to the bathroom frequently, being unusually thirsty, losing weight without trying, feeling tired or irritable, blurred vision, frequent illness or infection and poor circulation such as tingling or numbness in the feet or hands.
+Signs and symptoms of diabetes include going to the bathroom frequently, being unusually thirsty, losing weight without trying, feeling tired, blurred vision, frequent illness or infection and poor circulation such as tingling or numbness in the feet or hands.
 If you have these symptoms, see a doctor immediately.
 You may need to have one of the following tests for diabetes:

 - Fasting Plasma Glucose: Indicates the amount of glucose in a sample of blood taken when a person is fasting (often they haven’t eaten anything for eight to 12 hours).